FuzzySwippy/Scribble/ScribbleTODO.md

 ## Alpha 0.4.4

 - [X] Add selection rotation tool
+- [ ] Add selection rotation tool properties
-- [ ] Delete to delete the selection on the current layer
+- [X] Delete to delete the selection on the current layer
 - [ ] Deselect with backspace and esc on all tools
 - [ ] Deselect with CTRL + Mouse right click on all tools
 - [X] Pencil tool sample color with middle mouse button